patrikx3/redis-ui/README.md

 This Redis database every day in the morning European time CET restores some data, so you may do whatever you want to do.

 Besides, you could experience the test app to exit for 1 second, because it could auto update itself.
-It auto update itself when the code from Git changes.
+It auto updates itself when the code from Git changes.

 Third, it is a snapshot, it is possible, that the features are different from GitHub or NPM as the releases are usually monthly or as they happen.